alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 |------------|-------------|
 | [ArXiv](https://arxiv.org/abs/2205.15023)      | [GitHub](https://github.com/jbr-ai-labs/mamba)      |

 This *model-based* MARL architecture is built on top [Dreamerv2](https://arxiv.org/abs/2010.02193).
-Its core is based on a recurrent state-space model (RSSM), that has two components --- stochastic and deterministic --- and each one is represented with own latent variable $z_t$ and $h_t$, consequentially.
+Its core is based on a recurrent state-space model (RSSM), that has two components --- stochastic and deterministic --- and each one is represented with own latent variable $$z_t$$ and $$h_t$$, consequentially.
 The latter is done with recurrent neural network and the former --- with a variational auto-encoder.
-The model is parameterised with a set of parameters $\phi$.
+The model is parameterised with a set of parameters $$\phi$$.
 $$
 \begin{align*}
     \text{RSSM} \begin{cases}